 Double decker buses are probably the most convenient, iconic and cool way of visiting the centre of London.
 They are there since the 1920s, when the first engine-powered version of the double-decker bus breaks out.
-With a growing population, especially among the working class, London needed more buses and that demand kept up until the 1950s when the most familiar model of the double deckers rose up.
+With a growing population, especially among the working class, London needed more buses.
+That demand kept up until the 1950s when the most familiar model of the double deckers rose up.
 The ‘Routemaster’ of 1956, the version that all we have in mind, with its open rear door entrance so people could jump on and off while the bus was moving.

 There are still some classic red decker buses working on the streets of London.
 We recommend the path of the 159 route.
 Check here the options for tickets and much more.

 The London Eye (also known as Millennium Wheel) is a rotating observation wheel.
 Which is 135 meters high and provides 360-degree views over London in 30 minutes round rides.
 From the top is possible to spot 40 kilometers distance.
 Also some of the capital’s most iconic landmarks.
 Including the Big Ben, the Houses of Parliament, the London Tower, and Buckingham Palace.
 In each capsule, there are interactive guides to explore the capital’s iconic landmarks in several languages.

 It started functioning to celebrate the year 2000 and it was until 2006 the biggest rotation wheel in the world.
 The views are excellent and indeed is a super experience.
 There used to be long lines some days to get in.
 But since the Covid-19 pandemic, tickets must be pre-booked online with timed entry.
 The London Eye is located on the south bank of the River Thames, in a strategic location.
 Plenty of buses arrive there and the nearest metro station is Waterloo.
 Tickets are quite expensive, from 24.50£ to 41£.